Trujillo Marinera Festival: Description

 Trujillo is home to the marinera national competition each year.
 It is a typical dance of the city, organized by the Trujillo Club Libertad and it is performed in the last week of January.
-Many dance partners from different parts of the country and foreign guests come to the contest every year to compete in the categories of the competition that draws thousands of tourists from around the world.
+Many dance partners from different parts of the country and foreign guests come to the contest every year to compete in the categories of the competition.
+The festival draws thousands of tourists from around the world.
 It also highlights the corso through the main streets of the Historic Centre that ends in main Square of Trujillo and the presentation of the typical Peruvian paso in the city.
-The festival begins with the presentation of the Queen that represents this Marinera Festival then it happen several cultural events for the public attending the festival.
+The festival begins with the presentation of the Queen that represents the Marinera Festival.
+There are then several cultural events for those attending the festival.

 Events

 Marinera contest

 The National Marinera Contest is held every year during the month of January, in the city of Trujillo.
-Are presented pairs of dancers from around the country competing in different categories.
-Dances are entertained by bands of musicians in the city.
+Presented pairs of dancers from around the country compete in different categories.
+Dances are accompanied by bands of musicians in the city.
+The Marinera is a traditional Peruvian dance named in honor of the country's navy ("marinero" is Spanish for "sailor" or "seaman").
+One of the most specialized forms of the Marinera involves dancing alongside the Peruvian Paso horse.

 Parade

 It takes place in the streets of the Historic Centre of Trujillo.
-The dancers and queens participate in this parade with cars decorated with things for the festival, the parade ends in the Plaza de Armas of Trujillo with dances of marinera.
+The dancers and queens participate in this parade with cars decorated for the festival.
+The parade ends in the Plaza de Armas of Trujillo with dances of marinera.